mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

 - TOF correction for neutrons incorrectly interpreted as slow neutrons in :ref:`BASISPowderDiffraction <algm-BASISPowderDiffraction>`
 - Deprecated algorithm BASISReduction311 has been removed.
 - :ref:`LoadEMU <algm-LoadEMU>` loader for an ANSTO EMU backscattering event file.
+- :ref:`ReplaceIndirectFitResult <algm-ReplaceIndirectFitResult>` will replace the *_Result* fit data found in one workspace with the single fit data provided within a second workspace.

 :ref:`Release 3.14.0 <v3.14.0>`